85% Investment Loan

 - Your credit history must be clear of any blemishes such as court writs, judgments and defaults.

-- If you’re an industry professional such as a doctor, lawyer or an engineer, you’re more likely to qualify.
+- If you’re an industry professional such as a doctor, lawyer, an accountant or an engineer, you’re more likely to qualify.
+Specific income requirements apply.

 - You can’t borrow more than 90% LVR.
 Lenders will also want proof of a yearly income of more than $150,000 although it may vary from lender to lender.